 Peter Katsoolis was an excellent debater at school which we used to great advantage to direct and helped to convert some of my wildest dreams into logical messages.
 He helped us to. attack the statements of politicians and others.

 Jean McClung found a DVD by the late Lance Endersbee.
 That changed our lives.
-Information and graphics are featured in INFO -Economics first in 'Tariff Reduction Consequences' and later in other sections
+Information and graphics are featured in INFO-Economics-'Tariff Reduction Consequences.'

 The four political decisions were: